Skip Navigation

 A few important notes: ChangePasswordWindow extends Window, another class we've created that provides access to standard capabilities that ExtJS exposes in any window component.
 Window itself extends a Component class, which also exposes generic functionality that any ExtJS component can provide, such as waiting for the component to be hidden with the waitForHidden() method.

 The difference here is that components that take in another component can have a partial locator expression, since it will be strung together using the parent component's locator string.
-Alternatively, those that are given a Selenium object directly must be given a component locator that is fully qualified and standalone.
-In this example, you can see uses of both, since the button had an ID that we could reference but the text fields did not.
+Alternatively, those given a Selenium object directly must be given a fully qualified and standalone component locator.
+In this example, you can see both uses, since the button had an ID that we could reference, but the text fields did not.

 This approach is commonly referred to as the Page Object Pattern and is becoming increasingly popular among the Selenium community as a way to write tests that will withstand the test of time.
 But even a well designed test is only half the battle: if the underlying application state isn't reliably recreated each time the test runs, the tests will likely have difficulty passing consistently.